-Soil properties to consider when determining the application rate of this product include the depth of soil to be treated, soil texture, and percent organic matter.
+Soil properties to consider when determining the application rate of this product include the soil texture, and percent organic matter.

+Plant materials under the soil surface should be thoroughly decomposed before application.
 Due to the absorbing effect of humus, soils with high levels of organic matter under the surface require higher rates.
 For example, muck soils require twice the rate that would be used in mineral soils.

 Application rates will also vary with soil texture.
 For instance, heavy clay soils require a higher rate than light sandy soil.